facs-conference/2023/index.md

 The 19th edition of FACS will take place online on October 19-20 2023.

+### (30/9/23) <span style="color:red">Paper preprints published</span>

+The preprints of accepted papers at FACS 2023 have been published.
+Preprints are linked from the paper titles included in every session of the program.

 ### (30/9/23) <span style="color:red">Tentative Program and Registration Published</span>

 The tentative program for FACS 2023 has been published.
 To participate in the event, please fill the [following form](https://forms.gle/HB7kKSuK1tHxGVEP9).
 Participation is free of charge.